 Table III.B.1 describes each state's key rules for exempting the head of an assistance unit from work-related requirements.
-An individual may be exempt if he or she works a specified number of hours in an unsubsidized job, is ill or incapacitated, is caring for an ill or incapacitated annually since 1996.
-According to ACF, as of 2001, 45 percent of the state's single-parent caseload was required to participate a minimum of 30 hours a week.
+An individual may be exempt if he or she works a specified number of hours in an unsubsidized job, is ill or incapacitated, is caring for an ill or incapacitated hours a week.
 Two-parent families were required to participate at a rate of 90 percent for a minimum of 35 hours a week.

-The work participation rate indicates what percentage of the state TANF caseload must be participating in work activities.
-The number of hours required to qualify for the rate and the percentage itself have both increased person, is elderly, is in a specified month of pregnancy, or is caring for a child under a specified age.
+16 The work participation rate indicates what percentage of the state TANF caseload must be participating in work activities.
+The number of hours required to qualify for the rate and the percentage itself have increased annually since 1996.
+As of 2000, 40 percent of the state's single-parent caseload was required to participate a minimum of 30 person, is elderly, is in a specified month of pregnancy, or is caring for a child under a specified age.
 For other types of exemption criteria, see the WRD.

-Related tables: Table L6 provides the exemption for a parent caring for a young child for the years 1996 through 2001.
+Related tables: Table L6 provides the exemption for a parent caring for a young child for the years 1996 through 2000.

-Work-related activities: Work programs vary widely from state to state based on several factors including whom, how much, and what is required.
+Work-related activities: Work programs vary widely from state to state based on several factors including who, how much, and what is required.
 Table III.B.2 provides a very general overview of state activities requirements.
 The table describes when the recipient must begin participating, allowable activities the recipient could participate in, and how many hours the recipient must participate a week, including what share of those hours can be spent in education and training programs.
 Note that not all types of assistance units have the same work requirements.
 For simplicity, this table only includes the activities requirements for units headed by a single parent over age 20.

-Users of this table should keep in mind that the caseworker manuals on which the WRD is based do not provide complete information about the ways that these work requirements are implemented.
+Users of this table should keep in mind that the caseworker manuals on which the WRD is based do not provide complete information about how these work requirements are implemented.
 In particular, caseworker manuals do not generally indicate the likelihood that a recipient will be assigned to one activity or another.
 Thus, two states could have the same list of potential activities but have very different policies in terms of how often different types of activities are assigned.
 Alternatively, one state might include a potential activity not listed in another state but in practice rarely assign any recipients to that activity.
 Another complexity is that one state may explicitly say that a particular type of recipient (such as one without a high school diploma) will always be assigned to a certain activity (such as education and training), whereas another state might not include such a provision in the manual but nevertheless very likely assign individuals without a diploma to educational activities.
 Despite these limitations, the table provides a starting point for understanding the range of work-related requirements across the states.

 Work-related sanctions: If adults required to participate in activities do not comply with requirements, the state has the option to sanction the unit.
 States have discretion to define what constitutes noncompliance and what will result from the noncompliance.
 Typically, if a recipient does not participate in his or her assigned activities for the specified number of hours, he or she is not complying and could be sanctioned.
 A sanction generally results in the removal of the noncomplying individual from the unit for benefit computation purposes, a percent reduction in the entire unit's benefit, or a full benefit sanction.
-States often increase the severity of the sanction based on the number of times and/or the amount of time the individual is noncompliant.
+17 States often increase the severity of the sanction based on the number of times and/or the amount of time the individual is noncompliant.